saisandhyan/submission/submissions/module-6/impact-proposal.md

 help strengthen this section are:

 When will you review the impact of your proposal?
-Once the courses finished
+->Once the courses or activities are finished

 How will you measure success?
-if we'll get new students to join core membersthen we can measure success.
+->if we'll get new students to join core membersthen we can measure success.

 How frequently will you iterate on your community plans?
-Every two weeks or one month
+->Every two weeks or one month